MiguelRozalen/me/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Publish Github Pages

+1. First, run `npm install -g angular-cli-ghpages`.
+This will install SPA Github Pages software.

+2. Then, run `ng build --base-href "/me/"`.
+This will compile the SPA and generate dist folder.
+In that folder you can find 'index.html' file with js and css refs.

+3. Finally, run `ngh --message="<message>"`.
+This will publish the page on Github.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.